easolhq/easolhq.github.io/docs/reference/objects/modifier_selection_session.md

 This drop is available on the post-checkout selection page as `item`.
-It combines the data for a particular line item with the guest information for the user currently logged in.
+It combines the data for a particular line item with the guest information for the customer currently logged in.

 # item.id